Friday, 21 December 2007

 'The pity is that, agape at the visuals, you don't give the music the attention it deserves.
 The LPO's [london philharmonic orchestra] playing, under the spunky direction of Marin Alsop, was technically and texturally superlative, yet even at its most tumultuous I was only partially aware of its details: proof if any were needed that the sense of sight dominates the other senses whenever it can.
 Obermaier hopes that his Rite will stimulate questions about "authenticity of experience" in modern life.
 However, I'm not so sure.
 But, that doesn't detract from his dazzling achievement.'

-'sense of sight dominates the other senses whenever it can.' needs further exploration. i did myself find the level of awe and wonderment in engaging with the digital trickery meant, sadly, i stopped listening after a while.
+i am very struck by this 'sense of sight dominates the other senses whenever it can.' needs further exploration. i did myself find the level of awe and wonderment in engaging with the digital trickery meant, sadly, i stopped listening after a while.

 from guardian unlimited;